MRM (company)

-MRM is a global direct and digital marketing agency.
-MRM stands for McCann Relationship Marketing.
+McCann Relationship Marketing, LLC, doing business as MRM, is a global direct and digital marketing agency.
 It is part of McCann Worldgroup within The Interpublic Group of Companies (IPG), one of the Big Four marketing firms.

 The agency builds customer utility, which it defines as a measurement of content and context in the service of the brand, to attract, engage, acquire and retain consumers and business decision makers.
 MRM’s suite of offerings includes original content creation, digital strategy, cross-media analytics, technology strategy, technology digestion, and web design.

 Its best known creative work includes the design, maintenance and marketing programs for General Motors (Chevrolet.com, GMC.com, Buick.com, Cadillac.com), MasterCard (Priceless.com), the U.S. Army (GoArmy.com), Nikon (StunningNikon.com), and Microsoft (Clearification.com and others).

-Based in New York City, it has been ranked among the top ten digital agencies in the world by size, according to Adweek, MediaPost, and RECMA.
+Based in New York City, it has previously been ranked among the top ten digital agencies in the world by size, according to Adweek, MediaPost, and RECMA.
 It has been named B2B Magazines "Direct Agency of the Year" for the three consecutive years it was eligible (2004, 2006, and 2008).
 In 2012, MRM received both the Crain's BtoB "Top Interactive Agency 2012" and "Top Direct Agency" honors.